genos-ai/zeblit/CURSOR_PROJECT_STATUS.md

 - Test everything - aim for >80% coverage
 - Security and performance are critical
 - User experience should feel magical
+- **Always check `IMPLEMENTATION_CHECKLIST.md` before starting work**
+- **Update the implementation plan after completing tasks**

 ---

 **Note to Cursor AI**: This project is just starting.
 Begin with Phase 1 tasks from the implementation plan and follow the TDD approach outlined in the testing strategy.
+Always reference and update the implementation plan to track progress.